Qumulo/docs/nfsv4.1-auth-sys-acls.md

 * Connect your cluster to an Active Directory (AD) domain.
 * Enable [RFC2307 (An Approach for Using LDAP as a Network Information Service)](https://datatracker.ietf.org/doc/html/rfc2307).
 * Associate all NFS UIDs or GIDs with AD users or groups in your AD configuration.

-* Configure UID or GID mappings for the cluster's local users or groups.
+Alternatively, you can configure UID or GID mappings for the cluster's local users or groups.

 When SMB ACLs refer to users or groups not mapped to a corresponding NFS UID or GID, the users or groups appear with the `nobody` UID (`65534`).